kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

   By default, the shareable device can be allocated once for each pod's allocation.
   However, a user may want an aggregated amount of resources which can come from a single or multiple shareable device.
   This is related to [the comment about `distinctAttributes`](https://github.com/kubernetes/enhancements/pull/5104#discussion_r1943835445).
+- Support an extended use case where the resource guaranteeing behavior is determined by the first user request.
+  For example, if the first request does not require a guarantee, the resource remains unguaranteed.
+  However, if the first request requires a guarantee, the resource is marked as guaranteed, and all subsequent requests must adhere to that guarantee.

 ## Proposal